How To Get Around Krabi Town and Ao Nang

 SUVs are sometimes difficult to find.
 If you have a large group, you might hire a white van to drive you around Krabi and Ao Nang.
 Before you hire the driver, tell him that you want to be SAFE above all else.
 Tell him you don’t want to race other white vans.
 Tell him to slow the hell down.
 The white vans in this area and every tourist area are a nightmare.

-Motorbikes – Scooters
+Motorbikes – Scooters in Krabi

 Motorcycle and Motor scooters (mopeds) are available from both Ao Nang Beach – all over, and in Krabi Town – mostly on Chao Fa Road.
 The price is an average of 200-250 per day.
 If you are renting for a week, you can get about 50 baht off per day.
 If you rent for a month you can get a top of the line Yamaha Nouvo Elegance 135cc or Mio 125 motorbike for 2,500 to 4,000 THB per month (prices found 1/2017).
 If you need a motorbike delivered to your hotel – just ask us.